-- If you have customized the SSL protocols or the cipher suites used by the portal, record this information, as it is not retained during the upgrade process.
+- If you are upgrading from 10.6.1 or earlier and you have customized the SSL protocols or the cipher suites used by the portal, record this information, as it is not retained during the upgrade process.
 Once the portal upgrade completes, update the SSLCertificates page within the portal's Administrator Directory to restore the previous SSL certificate configuration settings.

 - When the upgrade completes, the backed-up information is retained on disk.
 For example, you'll see this information denoted with _10.<version number> appended to the end of the directory.
 It's recommended you move this information to another location to save disk space.